Introduction to the Crimson Queen

 Acer palmatum var. dissectum ‘Crimson Queen’ Japanese maples may be the most desired of all the weeping Japanese maples varieties.
 This tree has the perfect small weeping form that cascades beautifully over rock gardens, Koi ponds and even retaining walls.

-The height of the Crimson Queen Japanese maple can reach 8-10 feet tall and 10-12 feet wide over the course of 15-20 years, making it a slow growing maple.
+The height of the Crimson Queen Japanese maple can reach 8-10 feet tall and 10-12 feet wide over the course of 15-20 years.
+It is a slow growing maple.
 This Japanese maple grows in Zones 5-8.
-In colder climates the Crimson Queen needs to be planted in full to part shade.
-In warmer climates it will need to be planted in morning sun and afternoon shade situation.
-To much sun can cause leaf scorch.
+In colder climates, the Crimson Queen needs to be planted in full to part shade.
+In warmer climates, it will need to be planted in morning sun and afternoon shade situation, because too much sun can cause leaf scorch.

 Actual size: 2.5′ Height x 10″ Width